gpid007/showcase/README.md

 It then listenes to and exposes port `80`.
 This facilitates simple _round robin load balancing_.
 Open a webbrowser with `http://localhost:80` and refreshing the page.
+All containers are placed within the `webLB` network.

 ##### Starting the application
 From within the `docker.d` directory run